Category Archives: home improvements

 Help Is Coming

 On Wednesday, our son and his husband fly in from Worcester, MA to give us some help.
 One primary project is moving my workstation from The Dungeon to someplace upstairs.
 This involves moving two monitors, the docking station, the wireless printer, and various supplies.
 I know where I want it to go.
 In that scenario, they will also have to move the computer desk, both top and bottom portions.
-They’ll also have to move a small cabinet for the printed to rest on.
+They’ll also have to move a small cabinet for the printer to rest on.
 And, of course, a chair.

 That will be done either Wednesday night or Thursday morning.
 That will be the start of a new era.
 But it will be nice to have my remote keyboard again and a surface for it to rest on.